Fleckism/SecurityPlus/My notes_______________________________.md

 #vulnerability : is a weakness which can be exploited by a threat actor

 ## implement
-#implementations:  Put a decision or plan into effect
+#implementation:  Put a decision or plan into effect

 # 6 skills learned with security+
 	1. Network security